Skip to main content

 Primary Keys

-• Partition Key (PK): Determines which partition stores the item
+• Partition Key (PK): Determines which physical partition stores the item

 • Sort Key (SK): Optional, determines item order within partition